adwski/vidi/docs/happy_path.md

 ```

 Response will contain generated unique URL that can be fed to any player that understands MPEG-DASH.

+Compose project provides dash.js player which can be used to test if video can actually be played.
+Open http://localhost:8080/ in Chrome, paste `watch_url` at the input bar on the top and hit play.
+Video should start playing.

+> (Relatively) latest chrome should play video with no problems.
+There's some issues with Safari, do not use it for now.
+Other browsers were not tested.

+Watch URL will be valid as long as session is not expired (which is 10 min by default).
+If session is expired, watch URL will return 404.
+To watch video again, you should again request watch URL from video API.

+#### Delete video

 If video is no longer needed you may delete it using:
 ```shell